 - Copy of insurance cards or work comp authorization required.

-- If you have a high deductible, co-payment due at time of service, or are self-pay, a member of our billing department will call you prior to your procedure to make arrangements for payment.
+- If you have a high deductible, co-payment due at time of service, or are self-pay, you be contacted via phone, email, and/or text message prior to your procedure to make arrangements for payment.

 - Please be aware that you will receive multiple bills related to your procedure.
 Separate bills will be produced related to MVSC (facility), your surgeon, anesthesia provider, applicable durable medical equipment, pathology tests, lab tests or other tests prior to procedure.